Skip to Content

 What if I'm a hearing aid wearer and looking for the best phone for hard of hearing?

-If you are a hearing aid wearer and are thinking about purchasing a smartphone like the Doro mobile phone, speak to your audiologist as you’ll need to double check your hearing aids are compatible with said device.
+If you are a hearing aid wearer and are thinking about purchasing a smartphone like the Doro mobile phone, speak to your audiologist as you’ll need to double-check check your hearing aids are compatible with said device.
 Or failing that, what hearing aids are compatible with each Doro model.

 Consider your options